BaoDoanUit/Obsidian-Vault/Draft/How to overcome Procrastination.md

 			"fontFamily": 4,
-			"text": "How to plan for the next day effective?", "rawText": "How to plan for the next day effective?", "baseline": 18,
+			"text": "How to plan for the next day effective?", "rawText": "How to plan for the next day effective?", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "How to plan for the next day effective?"
+			"originalText": "How to plan for the next day effective?", "lineHeight": 1.2,
+			"baseline": 18
 		},
 		{
 			"type": "text",